 “I don’t understand, Counselor,” Hrelle admitted.
 “Regardless of how necessary it was for him to take the actions he did, there should still be some trauma, some shock.
 He must be suppressing it.”

 “Under normal circumstances, Commodore, I would agree with you wholeheartedly.
-Admittedly, though Lt Mori is one of my patients on the Katana, I’m not an expert on Caitian psychology, and it may take longer to show even the initial PTD signs for him, especially at his age.
+Admittedly, though Lt Mori is one of my patients on the Katana, and your daughter is practically one of your people already, I’m not an expert on Caitian psychology, and it may take longer to show even the initial PTD signs for him, especially at his age.
 But on the face of it, Misha has processed what he did with a remarkable level of acceptance.
 For him, defending his mother is as natural an act as breathing, and he displays no obvious signs of shock, anger, fear, guilt, not even subconsciously.
 Perhaps you need to consult a specialist?”

 Kami kept staring at the PADD, before handing it back.
 “Perhaps.
 Thank you for doing this, Bes, and for covering for me in the interim.
 We’ll talk when I’m ready for my own Counseling.”